opensearch-project/documentation-website/docs/opensearch/ux.md

 For example, if a user types "pop," OpenSearch provides suggestions like "popcorn" or "popsicles."
 These suggestions preempt your user's intention and lead them to a possible search term more quickly.

-OpenSearch allows you to design autocomplete that updates with each keystroke, provides a few relevant suggestions, and tolerates typos.
+OpenSearch lets you design autocomplete that updates with each keystroke, provides a few relevant suggestions, and tolerates typos.

 Implement autocomplete using one of three methods: